wanderduck/Python_DataScience_Examples/README.md

 ### &nbsp;&nbsp;<center> :nerd_face: **<u>General</u>**: Within this repository is a directory of jupyter notebooks, each of which contain examples of many different concepts that one might use when working with Python in the field of Data Science or Analytics, as well as many fundamentals of Python programming. *</center>

 ---
--  :notebook: Notebooks for each section of the `Table of Contents` below are stored in the `notebooks/` directory and are named to reflect the general information contained within (i.e. the notebook at `notebooks/sampling.ipynb` contains information and examples pertaining to statistical sampling in Python).
+-  :notebook: Notebooks for each section of the `Table of Contents` below are stored in the `notebooks/` directory [see here](https://github.com/wanderduck/Python_DataScience_Examples/tree/master/notebooks) and are named to reflect the general information contained within (i.e. the notebook at `notebooks/sampling.ipynb` contains information and examples pertaining to statistical sampling in Python).
 <br><br>
 - Any data sets necessary for particular notebooks are stored in the `data/` directory within a folder whose name is the same as the notebook to which it belongs (i.e. the data for the notebook at `notebooks/sampling.ipynb` can be found at `data/sampling/`).
   - **NOTE**: Not all data has been uploaded to the repository to conserve space.
 For notebooks where the necessary dataset(s) has not been uploaded, the corresponding folder within the `data/` directory contains a Markdown (`.md`) file where a link to the dataset(s) can be found for downloading; simply download the dataset(s) to the directory where the Markdown file is located, and everything will work for you.